GoThereGit/EvaHan/README.md

 # Evaluation
 ### Metrics
 We will evaluate the performance of the Ancient-Chinese-to-English machine translation model and Ancient-Chinese-to-Modern-Chinese machine translation model provided by the participants.
-The scorers employed for EvaHan 2023 are based on BLEU[4] (Bilingual Evaluation Understudy) and TER (Translation Error Rate).
+The scorers employed for EvaHan 2023 are based on **BLEU (Bilingual Evaluation Understudy)** and **TER (Translation Error Rate)**.

 Each participating team will initially have access only to the training data.
 Later, test data containing only ancient Chinese texts will also be released.
 After the assessment, the modern Chinese or English texts corresponding to the ancient Chinese in the test data will also be released.